Why Bees are Important to You

 Final Thoughts

-Bees are important – all bees.
-Both native bees and our hard-working honey bees.
+Bees are important – both native bees and our hard-working honey bees.
 In recent years, it is clear that they are facing some major struggles.
 Honey bees are not endangered but some of the challenges facing them also affects other pollinations.
 Let’s do everything we can to help our pollinators and reap the benefits of a bee-utiful world for years to come.